 More often than not, we take a liking to animals because they are just like us: warm-blooded with a beating heart and love to give.
 Sometimes we like animals so much we open the sanctuary that is our homes to them.
 Australia undeniably loves animals.
 Around 63% of Australians have pets at home, and there are around 4.2 million pet dogs in the country.
 Or perhaps we have a soft spot for animals because they are companions that rarely judge us provided we come across as no harm, accepting the conditions around them as best they can.
 As novelist George Eliot said:

 “Animals are such agreeable friends.
 They ask no questions, they pass no criticisms.”

 We all have our favourite animals.
 My favourite animal?
 Monkey, and I have this brown stuffed monkey called Mr Wobbles.
 Like real-life animals, Mr Wobbles doesn’t speak – but always has a big smile across his face.
-When I chucked him on blonde-haired Australian colleague Simone’s desk for the first time, she exclaimed in delight, “I love him!
+When I chucked him on blonde-haired Australian colleague Simone’s desk some years ago, she exclaimed in delight, “I love him!
 He’s all knit!”.
 Pretty sure Simone loves Mr Wobbles as much as koalas…

 Perhaps it’s not worth arguing over which animal should be Australia’s national animal.
 At the end of the day, all animals are our friends, and all deserve to be respected and loved in their own right.

 What animals are popular and/or recognised in your country?